Global Rates of Convergence of the MLEs of Log-concave and s-concave Densities: Main Results: log-concave and -concave classes

 Theorem~\ref{thm:BracketEntropyBound} is the main tool we need to obtain rates of convergence for the MLEs $\widehat{p}_n$.
 This is given in our second main theorem: \begin{theorem} Let Assumption \ref{assump:TrueDensityHypothesis-s} hold, and let $s > -1$.
 Suppose that $\widehat{p}_{n,s}$ is the MLE of the $s$-concave density $p_0$.
 Then

 \end{theorem}

 Theorem~\ref{thm:HellingerConvergenceRate} is a fairly straightforward consequence of Theorem~\ref{thm:BracketEntropyBound} by applying \cite{MR1739079}, Theorem 7.4, page 99, or \cite{MR1385671}, Theorem 3.4.4 in conjunction with Theorem 3.4.1, pages 322-323.
-In the case $s=0$, one can extend our results (an upper bound on the rate of convergence) to an upper bound on the risk $E_{p_0}(h^2(\widehat p_{n,0}, p_0) )$ over the entire class of log-concave densities $p_0$; \cite{Kim:2014wa} show how this can be done; they use the fact that the log-concave density class is compact in the sense that one can translate and rescale to have e.g.\ any fixed mean and covariance matrix one would like (since the Hellinger metric is invariant under translation and rescaling), and the class of densities with fixed mean and variance is uniformly bounded above.
+In the case $s=0$, one can extend our results (an upper bound on the rate of convergence) to an upper bound on the risk $E_{p_0}(H^2(\widehat{p}_{n,0}, p_0) )$ over the entire class of log-concave densities $p_0$; \cite{Kim:2014wa} show how this can be done; they use the fact that the log-concave density class is compact in the sense that one can translate and rescale to have e.g.\ any fixed mean and covariance matrix one would like (since the Hellinger metric is invariant under translation and rescaling), and the class of densities with fixed mean and variance is uniformly bounded above.
 However, to show the risk bound for $s=0$, \cite{Kim:2014wa} use many convergence results that are available for $0$-concave densities but not yet available for $s$-concave densities with $s< 0$.
+In particular, their crucial Lemma 11, page 33, relies on results concerning the asymptotic behavior of the MLE beyond the log-concave model ${\cal P}_0$ due to D\"umbgen, Samworth, and Schumacher (2011).
+We do not yet know if such a result holds for the MLE in any of the classes ${\cal P}_s$ with $s<0$.
 Thus, for the moment, we leave our results as rates of convergence rather than risk bounds.

 In addition to Theorem~\ref{thm:HellingerConvergenceRate}, we have further consequences since the Hellinger metric dominates the total variation or $L_1-$metric and via \cite{MR1739079}, Corollary 7.5, page 100: